Put More Care in the World: 7 Reasons to Send a Card

 Send love to a family member

 A card gives you space to say things you might not mention over the phone or on FaceTime.
-Tell your sister what she means to you, thank your parents for all they taught you, or remind your grandmother she’s in your thoughts every day.
+Tell your sister what she means to you, thank your parents for all they taught you or remind your grandmother she’s in your thoughts.

-Or slip a card under the door or pillow for one of the people you live with.
+You could also slip a card under the door or pillow of the people you live with—your partner, your kids, or even your roommate.
 It’s easy to take one another for granted when you’re together 24/7—take a few moments to give a tangible, handwritten reminder of your love.

 Reconnect with a friend